-The Office of Health Services Monitoring conducts operational review audits, facilitates the statewide Quality Improvement and Quality Management Program, and helps ensure offender access to care.
-Operational review audits are conducted at TDCJ facilities that provide offender health services.
+The Office of Health Services Monitoring conducts operational review audits at TDCJ facilities, facilitates the statewide Correctional Managed Health Care (CMHC) Quality Improvement and Quality Management Program, and monitors offender access to care.

-The statewide health services Quality Improvement and Quality Management Program reviews every facility's self-monitoring of offender access to care.
-The TDCJ Quality Monitoring Program includes quality assurance audits that monitor chronic disease, acute medical illness and communicable disease management based on nationally accepted standards.
+The CMHC Quality Improvement and Quality Management Program reviews every facility's self-monitoring of offender access to care and additional quality/process indicators as determined by the System Leadership Council (SLC).
+The TDCJ Office of Health Services Monitoring also conducts quality assurance audits that monitor disease management guidelines that are based on nationally accepted standards.

-The director of Dental Services performs audits to monitor both access and quality of dental care.
+The Director of Dental Services performs audits to monitor both access and quality of dental services.